Rome, Georgia: History

-Native American era
+Indigenous history

-The Abihka tribe of Creek in the area of Rome later became part of the Upper Creek people.
+The Abihka tribe of Creek in the area of Rome later became part of the Upper Creek people (who occupied the Northern Creek territory, called themselves the Muscogee).
 They merged with other Creek tribes to become the Ulibahali, who later migrated westward into Alabama in the general region of Gadsden.
 By the mid-18th century, the Iroquoian-speaking Cherokee had moved into this area and occupied it.
-They had moved down from areas of Tennessee, under pressure from settlement by European Americans migrating across the Appalachians from eastern territories.
+They had moved down from areas of Tennessee, under pressure from settlement by Americans migrating across the Appalachians from eastern territories.

 A Cherokee village named Etowah (ᎡᏙᏩ), which means "Head of Coosa", was settled in this area during the late 18th century, in the period of the Cherokee–American wars (1776–94) during and after the American Revolutionary War.
 Several Cherokee national leaders settled here and developed their own cotton plantations, including chiefs Major Ridge and John Ross.
 Some of the Cherokee planters and others among the Southeast tribes bought enslaved African Americans to use as laborers on such plantations.

 In the 20th century, Ridge's home here was preserved as Chieftain's House.
 It has been adapted by the state for use as the Chieftains Museum.
 It is used to interpret the history of the Cherokee in this area, especially Major Ridge.

-In the 18th century, a high demand in Europe for American deerskins had led to a brisk trade between Native hunters and White traders.
-A few White traders and some settlers (primarily from the British colonies of Georgia and Carolina) were accepted by the Head of Coosa Cherokee.
-These were later joined by missionaries, and more settlers.
+In the 18th century, a high demand in Europe for American deerskins had led to a brisk trade between Indian hunters and White traders.
+A few White traders and some settlers (primarily from the Southern Colonies of Georgia and Carolina) were accepted by the Head of Coosa Cherokee.
+These were later joined by Christian missionaries, and more settlers.
 After the American War of Independence, most new settlers came from the area of Georgia east of the Proclamation Line of 1763.

 In 1793, in response to a Cherokee raid into Tennessee, John Sevier, the Governor of Tennessee, led a retaliatory raid against the Cherokee in the vicinity of Myrtle Hill, in what was known as the Battle of Hightower.